-- Persons who possess a high school diploma or California high school proficiency exam certification or General Education Development (GED) with an average score of 450 for all tests, with no individual score below 410. - Persons 18 years of age or older or emancipated minors who do not possess a high school diploma or equivalent may be admitted by the college under provisional admission status. - High school students requesting concurrent enrollment may be admitted as "special part-time" students subject to the following criteria:
+- Persons who possess a high school diploma or California high school proficiency exam certification or a high school equivalency certificate. - Persons 18 years of age or older or emancipated minors who do not possess a high school diploma or equivalent may be admitted by the college under provisional admission status. - High school students requesting concurrent enrollment may be admitted as "special part-time" students subject to the following criteria: - a.

-- a.
 Students must have completed the 10th grade. - b.
-Enrollment may be limited due to budget reductions and extraordinary demand. - c.
+Enrollment may be limited due to budget reductions and extraordinary demand.

+- c.
 High school students must satisfy course prerequisites and eligibility requirements. - d.
 Enrollment in Exercise Science (formerly Physical Education) classes will not be permitted. - e.
 The course is advanced scholastic or technical (college degree applicable). - f.
 The course is not available at the school of attendance. - g.
 Students will be given college credit for all courses.
 Grades will be part of the student's permanent college record. - h.
 Students must maintain a 2.0 grade point average each semester in all college work. - i.
 If the number of units of W, I and NP exceed 40%, in any semester or session, the student will be academically disqualified.
 Students whose grade point average falls below a 2.0, or who do not complete 60% of all units attempted, will not be permitted to re-enroll without approval from a college counselor. - Persons who are under 18 years of age who do not have a high school diploma and are not enrolled in a high school may be admitted as a special full-time student pursuant to Education Code §48800.5 subject to approval of the high school governing board and the college President where the student is planning to attend.
 Special full-time students will be admitted under provisional admission status. - Persons who do not meet one of the admission criteria stated above will not be admitted under any circumstances.